 A perianal abscess.
 (Used with permission from Hornez E, et al: Surgical proctologic emergency in isolated sea-based environment: how is it performed in the French navy.
 Mil Med 2013; 178(4):e498-e502.)

 Abscesses may completely resolve after proper incision and drainage.
 Approximately 50% recur or develop a chronic epithelialized tract or fistula-in-ano.
 Abscesses and fistulas are different sequelae of the same process.6

 Knowledge of the anatomy of the region is important to understand the pathophysiology of anorectal infections (Figures 135-2 and 135-3).
 Columnar epithelium transitions to squamous epithelium at the columns of Morgagni at the level of the dentate line.
 Semilunar folds of epithelium called anal valves connect the inferior borders of the anal columns.
 At the base of each anal valve is an anal crypt into which the ducts of the anal glands drain.
 The anal glands are positioned circumferentially in the anal canal and secrete mucus to aid in the evacuation of feces.
 The anal glands are in the space between the internal and external anal sphincter muscles.
 Most anorectal infections begin in this intersphincteric space due to blockage and resultant infection of the anal glands.7

 The major structures of the anal canal.

 The spread of an infection is determined by the anatomy of the anorectal region.
 There are five anatomic spaces into which an infection can spread (Figure 135-4).6 The perianal space is located at the area of the anal verge.
 The ischiorectal space is continuous with the perianal space and extends from the levator ani muscle to the perineum.
 The submucosal space can be visualized with the use of anoscope.
-The intersphincteric space lies between the ...
+The intersphincteric space lies between the internal and external anal ...